lpalmes/graphql-go-introduction/README.md

 This repo is a small introduction where i will try to explain how to create a graphql server in go with [graphql-go](https://github.com/neelance/graphql-go) by [neelance](https://github.com/neelance), i hope that anybody that's looking into graphql and go could benefit from this.

-Before you start make sure you have go installed, and have graphql-go installed as well by running `go run github.com/neelance/graphql-go`
+Before you start make sure you have go installed, and have graphql-go installed as well by running `go get github.com/neelance/graphql-go`

 You can start here at [hello-go](https://github.com/lpalmes/graphql-go-introduction/blob/master/lessons/01-hello-go.md)